o-k-e/solar-watch/README.md

 SolarWatch is a full-stack web application that allows users to search for the sunrise and sunset times of any city on a specific date.
 It integrates external APIs ([OpenWeather Geocoding API](https://openweathermap.org/api/geocoding-api) and [Sunrise and Sunset Times API](https://sunrise-sunset.org/api)) and presents the results in a clean and modern desktop layout.

-Built with a React / Vite + Tailwind frontend and a Spring Boot + PostgreSQL backend, the app is fully containerized using Docker for smooth local setup and deployment.
+Built with a `React`, `Vite`, `Tailwind` frontend and a `Spring Boot`, `PostgreSQL` backend, the app is fully containerized using Docker for smooth local setup and deployment.

 ### Features